 Lake Tahoe Restoration Efforts

-Since the late 1990s, the Tahoe Regional Planning Agency, a joint planning effort between California, Nevada and the federal government, has worked to implement a comprehensive environmental improvement program.
+For more than 20 years, the Tahoe Regional Planning Agency, a joint planning effort between California, Nevada and the federal government, has worked to protect Lake Tahoe by restoring wetlands, preventing contaminants from reaching its shores and monitoring water quality.
 A summit led by President Clinton in the 1990s helped draw attention to the issues facing the lake.

-Financed by nearly $1 billion in local, state and federal funds, the program aims to restore and maintain the ecosystem health of Lake Tahoe.
+Tahoe Regional Planning Agency’s environmental improvement program, financed by nearly $1 billion in local, state and federal funds, aims to restore and maintain the ecosystem health of Lake Tahoe.
 Projects and programs undertaken by TRPA and other agencies include:

-In its 2017 annual report, the Tahoe Environmental Research Center found that the number of days during which Lake Tahoe exhibits summer-like conditions have increased by 26 days since 1968.
+In its 2017 annual report, UC Davis’ Tahoe Environmental Research Center found that the number of days during which Lake Tahoe exhibited summer-like conditions increased by 26 days since 1968.
 Furthermore, the lake has been warming by one-half degree Fahrenheit each year, which is 14 times faster than the long-term warming rate.

-Looking ahead, one of Lake Tahoe’s biggest future challenges may not be environmental but managerial.
-California and Nevada’s joint jurisdiction over the lake is now being tested.
+One of Lake Tahoe’s biggest future challenges may not be environmental but managerial.
+California and Nevada’s joint jurisdiction over the lake has been tested.
 In 2013, Nevada lawmakers proposed legislation to end the arrangement but ultimately decided to continue the joint jurisdiction.